-GS has in place post execution supervisory monitoring procedures which use market data, where it is available, to assess client transactions against relevant market prices and benchmarks.
-For products with no observable external market data other criteria are used to benchmark client transactions for monitoring purposes.
+GS had in place post execution supervisory monitoring procedures which used market data, where it was available, to assess client transactions against relevant market prices and benchmarks.
+For products which did not have observable external market data other criteria was used to benchmark client transactions for monitoring purposes.
 This monitoring was undertaken on a manual basis in accordance with internal monitoring policies and procedures.
 As part of its overall best execution monitoring framework and on-going assessment of execution venues utilised, GS may also have taken account of information published under RTS 27 by those execution venues (if applicable) alongside data sources used as part of its systematic best execution monitoring arrangements.